-The Company tested its goodwill in both of the years 2011 and 2012.
+The Company tested its goodwill in both of the years 2012 and 2013.
 These tests, performed in the third quarter each year, involved assigning carrying value by allocating the Company's net assets to each of the reporting units, including the portion of goodwill assigned to the reporting unit.
 In 2012, the qualitative assessment was employed as permitted by accounting guidance.
 Based on the analyses as outlined in the guidance, it was determined that an impairment of goodwill was not likely.
-In 2011, the fair values of the various reporting units were developed.
+In 2013, the fair values of the various reporting units were developed.
 The fair value of each reporting unit is determined using discounted expected cash flows associated with that reporting unit.
 Judgment and assumptions are used in developing the projected cash flows for the reporting unit, and such estimates are subject to change.
 The Company also exercises judgment in the determination of the discount rate, which management believes to be appropriate for the risk associated with the cash flow expectations.
 The fair value of each reporting unit is then measured against that reporting unit's corresponding carrying value.
-Because the estimated fair value exceeded the carrying value, including goodwill, of each reporting unit in each period, the Company's goodwill was not impaired in either year.
+Because the estimated fair value exceeded the carrying value, including goodwill, of each reporting unit in each period, the Company's goodwill was not impaired in 2013.

 Income Taxes - Income taxes are accounted for using the asset and liability method.
 Under this method, deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-At December 31, 2011, the liability for deferred income taxes is reported separately from current taxes receivable which is included at the accompanying balance sheets as income taxes receivable from parent.
-At December 31, 2012, the liability for deferred income taxes has been combined with current taxes payable and reported as current and deferred taxes at the accompanying balance sheets.